 DAVID ALLISON, University of Alabama at Birmingham: Obese people have higher health care costs than non-obese people.
-This is true virtually those life.
+This is true virtually throughout life.

-SARAH VARNEY: Two hours from Birmingham, in the northwest corner of the state, Generations of Red Bay is one of the only nursing homes in the region willing to taken to the added expense of caring for heavier patients.
+Two hours from Birmingham, in the northwest corner of the state, Generations of Red Bay is one of the only nursing homes in the region willing to take on the added expense of caring for heavier patients.
 Patients come from as far away as Texas.

-Surveys show more obese people are heading into nursing homes at younger ages and staying long than non-obese residents.
+Surveys show more obese people are heading into nursing homes at younger ages and staying longer than non-obese residents.